benmvp/slides/2020/reactglobal/perfect-lib.md

 NOTES:
 _[10 minutes]_

+- Now with the Helpful Docs you've provided
-- With Helpful Docs, now I can develop my app using your lib
+  * I can develop my app using your lib
 - But the very next thing I'll need are TypeScript types
 - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript
 - Now this suggestion may be be bit controversial